Foot and Ankle Pain Relief

 Your treatment plan will typically include a combination of exercises and stretching, in order to restore joint mobility, improve balance, and strengthen the foot and ankle muscles.
 Your treatment plan may also include exercises on a balance board, as well as other specialized services, such as ice and heat therapies, manual therapy, ultrasound, or cold laser therapy.
 We will do all we can to ease your pain and boost your circulation, which may include recommending lifestyle changes or orthotic footwear to prevent more problems in the future.

 Don’t let foot and ankle pain slow you down!
 Our Freehold physical therapy practice will help you dictate your own mobility, comfort, and overall function, free from the limitations of pain.
-Contact REHABILITY today to schedule your appointment.
+Contact Us Today at Freehold, NJ Center to schedule your appointment.
 We’ll help you get back on your feet in no time!